Menu

 Directions

-4. Peel the tomatoes and the garlic.
-Combine them with the onion and some of the chicken broth.
+3. Peel the tomatoes and the garlic.
+Combine them with the onion and some of the chicken broth and mash to create a chunky sauce.

-5. In a large pot, heat oil.
-Add the tomato sauce, strained.
-Bring to a boil.
+4. In a large pot, heat the oil.
+Add the tomato sauce and the epazote and bring to a boil.

-6. Add the remaining chicken broth and cook for about 25 minutes.
+5. Add the remaining chicken broth and cook for about 25 minutes.
+Remove epazote stems.

-7. Season with salt and pepper.
-Set aside.
+6. Season with salt and pepper and set aside.

-9. In a large pot, boil water and then add the huauzontles to cook for about 15 minutes, until tender.
+8. Fill a large pot with water and bring to a boil.
+Add the huauzontles to cook for about 15 minutes, until tender.

-13. Separate the huauzontles into portions and place a piece of cheese about 3 in (7 cm) long and 1/2 in (1 cm) wide in each portion.
+11. Separate the huauzontles into portions and place a piece of cheese about 3 inches (7 cm) long and ½ inch (1 cm) wide in each portion.

-16. Serve with tomato sauce.
-Hot tortillas and beans are good options on the side.
+16. Hot tortillas and beans are good options on the side.
 You can also sprinkle the huauzontles with grated cheese.

 Notes

 Huauzontle can be added to salads.
-Also, they can be part of a sandwich (torta) with cheese and tomato sauce (caldillo de jitomate) or a side dish to accompany a steak (filete de res al huauzontle).
+Also, they can be part of a torta (sandwich) with cheese and caldillo de jitomate (tomato sauce) or a filete de res al huauzontle (a side dish to accompany a steak).